gpufit/Gpufit/README.md

 There are various examples that demonstrate the capabilities and usage of Gpufit.
 They can be found at the following locations:

+- /examples/c++ - C++ examples for Gpufit
-- /examples - C++ examples that use Cpufit and Gpufit
+- /examples/c++/gpufit_cpufit - C++ examples that use Gpufit and Cpufit
+- /examples/matlab - Matlab examples for Gpufit including spline fit examples (also requires [Gpuspline](https://github.com/gpufit/Gpuspline))
+- /examples/python - Python examples for Gpufit including spline fit examples (also requires [Gpuspline](https://github.com/gpufit/Gpuspline))
 - /Cpufit/matlab/examples - Matlab examples that only uses Cpufit
-- /Gpufit/examples - C++ examples for Gpufit
-- /Gpufit/matlab/examples - Matlab examples for Gpufit including spline fit examples (also requires [Gpuspline](https://github.com/gpufit/Gpuspline))
-- /Gpufit/python/examples - Python examples for Gpufit including spline fit examples (also requires [Gpuspline](https://github.com/gpufit/Gpuspline))
 - /Gpufit/java/gpufit/src/test/java/com/github/gpufit/examples - Java examples for Gpufit

 ## Authors